williamhatcher/docs.tylerharrison.dev/docs/linux.md

 # Linux

+Tips, tricks, and tutorials for using Linux and its various distributions.

 ## Debian APT Mirrors

 I ran into a strange issue where Debian kept trying to pull from mirrors I never specified like `debian.gtisc.gatech.edu`.
 Turns out, there is another file where mirrors are stored: